leakless21/VietVoice-TTS/docs/COMPONENT_CLI_DOCS.md

 - **Modularity**: The interactive logic is separated into distinct functions for each menu section and input type, improving maintainability.
 - **Validation Parity**: The interactive mode's validation rules are designed to be equivalent to the original `argparse` checks, ensuring consistent behavior.
 - **Backward Compatibility**: Existing CLI integrations remain fully functional, as the interactive mode is only activated when no arguments are provided.
+- **Default Sample Integration**: The interactive mode supports both bundled reference samples and custom paths for default references.
+When no explicit reference is provided, uses ModelConfig defaults that can be configured through CLI settings.
 - **Python 3.8+ Compatibility**: The code adheres to Python 3.8+ syntax and features, including type hints.

 ## 5. File Location